mahdavipanah/stringplus/README.md

 ## Usage

-To sake of simplicity, we are holding everything in a single file: stringplus.h <br />
+To use stringplus you have to include stringplus.h wherever you need it <br />
 So you only need to include it once in your code:

 ```C++